 If you don’t know if your IP address is static and have no idea how to find out, it’s safest just to assume that it’s dynamic and follow the instructions further below.
 But you can still try creating this filter anyway and check in a week or so to see if it still works!

-1. Filter out a static IP address
+How to filter out a static IP address

 So you’re certain you have a static IP.
 Great!